-KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY
+KEEP THIS PORTION FOR YOUR RECORDS

+DETACH AND RETURN THIS PORTION ONLY

-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED. e Board of Directors reco lowing: mmends you vote FOR the For All Withhold All For All Except To withhold authority nominee(s), mark "Fo number(s) of the nom r All Except" and wri te the 1.
-Election of Directors Nominees I Archie C. Black Philip E. Soran 02 Michael B. Gorman07 Sven A. Wehrwein 03 M artin J. Leestm ia 04 James B. Ramsey 05 Michael A. Sn ıerklo Th e Board of Directors reco mmends you vote FOR propos sals 2 an d 3.
-For Against Abstain 2 Ratification of the selecti on of KPMG LLP as the indepe ndent aud litor for the fis scal year end ling December 31, 2014 3 Advisory approval of the compensation of our named exe cutive of ficers. r address change/comment: e reverse for instructions) s, mark here. adı pei Please sign exactly as your name(s) appear(s) hereon.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+For Withhold For All To withhold authority to vote for any individual nominee(s), e Board of Directors reco lowing: mmends you vote FOR the All All Except mark "For All Except" a nominee(s) on the line b and write the number(s) 1.
+Election of Directors Nominees • Archie C. Black Philip E. Soran 02 Michael B. Gorman 07 Sven A. Wehrwein 03 Ma artin J. Leestn na 04 James B. Ramsey 05 Michael A. Smerl klo Th e Board of Directors reco mmends you vote FOR propos sals 2 and d 3.
+For Against Abstain 2 Ratification of the selection on of KPMG LLP as the indepen ndent aud litor for the fi scal year e nding December 31, 2015.
+3 Advisory approval of the compensation of our named exe cutive of ficers.
+NO TE: Such other business as s may properly come before the meeting or any adjour nment the reof.
+For (see address change/comments e reverse for instructions) , mark here. adn per Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
-Sig gnature [PLEASE SIGN W ITHIN BOX] Date Signature (Joint Owne ers) Date
+Sig nature [PLEASE SIGN WI THIN BOX] Date Signature (Joint Owners E) D ate